-Antimicrobial resistance (AMR) is a global health challenge and affects human and animal health, food security and the environment.
+Antimicrobial resistance (AMR), including antibiotic, antifungal, antiviral and antiparasitic resistance, is a global health challenge and affects human and animal health, food security and the environment.
 The World Health Organisation (WHO) has declared AMR as one of the top 10 global public health threats facing humanity, jeopardising the achievement of the Sustainable Development Goals.
 Likewise, the European Commission (EC) has identified AMR as one of the top three priority health threats.
-In 2017, the EC adopted the "EU One Health Action Plan against AMR" to address AMR and its frightening consequences on public health.
+In 2017, the EC adopted the "EU One Health Action Plan against AMR" 1 to address AMR and its frightening consequences for public health.
 "Boosting research, development and innovation" is one of the three main objectives of this action plan.
-The importance of supporting research on AMR has also been acknowledged in a resolution adopted by the Council of the European Union (EU), as well as by European Parliament on 1 June 2023, which specifies "the establishment of and significant investment in a European partnership on One Health AMR to allow coordination, alignment and funding of cross-sectorial research and innovation".
-The European co-funded partnership on One Health Antimicrobial Resistance (OHAMR), under the Horizon Europe R&I framework programme, is thus one of the instruments deployed by the EC and the EU Members States to achieve the objectives of the EU Action plan against AMR.
-OHAMR is expected to start in 2025 and will deploy a joint research and innovation (R&I) programme, co-funded by the member states and the EC.
-It builds on the Joint Programming Initiative on Antimicrobial Resistance (JPIAMR), with its' 10 years of international collaboration efforts and a portfolio of 173 research projects and a total investment of approximately 170 Million EUR.
-OHAMR will coordinate, align and boost One Health (OH) AMR R&I in the EU and beyond, aiming to improve the understanding of AMR, provide solutions to prevent the emergence and spread of AMR and mitigate and tackle the effects of AMR.
+The importance of supporting research on AMR has also been acknowledged in a resolution adopted by the Council of the European Union (EU)2, as well as by European Parliament3 on 1 June 2023, which specifies "the establishment of and significant investment in a European partnership on One Health AMR to allow coordination, alignment and funding of cross-sectorial research and innovation".
+The European co-funded partnership on One Health Antimicrobial Resistance (OHAMR), under the Horizon Europe R&I framework programme4, is thus one of the instruments deployed by the EC and the EU Members States to achieve the objectives of the EU Action plan against AMR.
+OHAMR is expected to start in 2025 and will deploy a joint research and innovation (R&I) programme, co-funded by the EU member states, countries associated to Horizon Europe and additional international partners, together with the EC.
+OHAMR builds on the Joint Programming Initiative on AMR (JPIAMR) but with a broader scope and stronger integration of social sciences and humanities, innovation and international aspects.
+It will include a more integrated One Health (OH) approach, recognising that human, animal and plant health are interdependent and interlinked with the environment.
+OHAMR will coordinate, align and boost One Health AMR R&I in the EU and beyond, aiming to improve the understanding of AMR, provide solutions to prevent the emergence and spread of AMR and to provide new and better treatment options for the drug-resistant infections.
 OHAMR will also contribute to the European Research Area (ERA) by supporting transnational research and innovation, capacity strengthening mobility, data sharing, knowledge valorisation and international cooperation.
+It will also contribute to and seek synergy with the Farm2Fork strategy5, the Zero Pollution Action Plan6, the EC widening programme7 and the EU Digital strategy8.

-In addition, OHAMR will contribute to the implementation of the research agendas on AMR drafted by the WHO and the quadripartite organisations, by increasing knowledge and evidence base and creating solutions for prevention, treatment and diagnosis of AMR, including economic, political, implementation and behavioural aspects.
+In addition, OHAMR will contribute to the implementation of the research agendas on AMR drafted by the WHO9 and the quadripartite organisations^{10,11}, in alignment with the OHAMR SRIA, by increasing knowledge and evidence base and creating solutions for